ronfleming/RedditDailyAffirmationBot/README.md

 Affirmation content credit to Al Franken with adaptations from Ron Fleming.

-Thanks to Dave Hoy for Github-specific recommendations.
+Thanks to Dave Hoy for Github-specific recommendations, and to Margaret Green for reminding me how parentheses work.

 Upcoming changes include: